 GeoNames is both the world’s largest (and probably most used) gazetteer, and is based on freely available national gazetteers and datasets, as well as volunteered geographic information (VGI).
 This means that, in theory, anybody can enter data, suggest new place names, and edit existing content.

 Most strikingly, the visualizations do not really resemble a map of population.
 Nor are the place names evenly distributed among regions and countries.
 Instead, we see dense clusters of place names in some parts of the world and a lack of geographic information in others.
 Interestingly, the information presences that we see are characterized by unusual patterns.
-Not only do we see the usual suspects of Western Europe and the United States with large amounts of geographic information, but we also see significant densities in places like Sri Lanka, Iraq, and Nepal.
+Not only do we see the usual suspects of Western Europe and the United States with large amounts of geographic information, but we also see significant densities in places like Sri Lanka, Iran, and Nepal.

 It is clear how national and international policies play a large role in the construction of this gazetteer.
 The United States is by far the most representative country in the dataset, accounting for a quarter of the total number of placenames.
 Nepal comes in 11th, apparently thanks to a project funded by the European Union in 2001, and counts more place names than India and the UK put together.

-Iraq counts almost the same number of placenames as Germany.
+Iran counts almost the same number of placenames as Germany.
 North Korea is described in almost as much detail as Austria, and Sri Lanka counts even more placenames.
-However, while many German and Austrian government institutions can be found in the list of the main data sources, no such institutions from Iraq, North Korea, or Sri Lanka are listed.
+However, while many German and Austrian government institutions can be found in the list of the main data sources, no such institutions from Iran, North Korea, or Sri Lanka are listed.
 This disparity is also probably not due to VGI content generated by users from those same regions, although information about the percentage of VGI content is not available on GeoName’s website.

 At the same time, we also see the role that crisis mappers have played in the dataset through the focus on places like Haiti, reflecting the intense effort that went into mapping the country after its 2010 earthquake.
 This indicates the database space in the gazetteer devoted in some places to describing locations of conflict and disasters.